residents and hospitalists talking

 Psychiatric illnesses are common medical disorders, and responsible for tremendous costs, disability, and death.
 However, they are treatable.

 We are committed to helping our residents to become outstanding psychiatrists and to preparing them to be exceptional clinicians, educators, researchers, advocates, and leaders.
 In the Department of Psychiatry, you will be part of a community committed to compassionate and evidence-based clinical care, education and training, and cutting-edge neuroscience research which will further our understanding of mental illness.
-We are committed to diversity, equity, and inclusion and our Department is focused on efforts to combat structural racism.
+We are committed to providing excellent care, and training our residents, in a variety of settings to patients across a wide spectrum of racial, ethnic, geographic, financial, and experiential backgrounds.
 We also strive to reduce the stigma associated with mental illness through advocacy, and to provide support and access to care for people with mental illness.

-Our residents are a part of clinical care teams in a variety of hospital, outpatient, and community settings.
+Our residents are a part of multidisciplinary clinical care teams in a variety of hospital, outpatient, and community settings.
 Residents learn acute care skills on hospital services, integrate psychotherapy and psychopharmacology across 3 years in our longitudinal clinic, and as part of community programs.
 Residents also have the option to join focused tracks to develop additional skills.
 Clinical Educator Track residents are mentored in educational principles, develop curricula, and teaching.
-In the Public Health Track, you can learn to provide mental health care in rural and other settings across the state of Wisconsin.
-The Community Psychiatry Track exposes residents to the first assertive community treatment (ACT) team in the country, serving people with severe mental illness.
+In the Rural Public Health Track, you can learn to provide mental health care in wide range of clinical settings in rural areas across the state of Wisconsin.
 Others may pursue research, with mentoring from the world-class researchers at UW.

 Training in psychiatry is rewarding, but also challenging, and at times can be stressful.
+In stress can be growth – but support and community are critical to make this productive.
 We work to foster a sense of community and collegiality that are foundational to thriving during training.
 A variety of wellness programs have also been developed to provide additional support.
-Residents in each class are part of T-groups, Eudaimonia wellness activities, and mentoring programs.
+Residents in each class are part of professional development groups, participate in wellness activities (including our Eudaimonia curriculum), and mentoring programs.
 Additional supports are available when challenging situations arise: our Collegial Support Program, Employee Assistance Program, and other individualized approaches.

 Please explore our website and feel free to contact me to learn more about what our Psychiatry Residency in Madison can offer.